Best WordPress migration plugin (tested & compared)

 Memory restrictions (migrating from low to high quality hosting)

-Every other plugin succeeded.
-UpdraftPlus, All-In-One WP Migration and Total Upkeep by BoldGrid were the fastest at around 1 minute 40 seconds.
+UpdraftPlus, All-In-One WP Migration, and Total Upkeep by BoldGrid were the fastest performers, completing the migration in around 1 minute 40 seconds.

 Large databases